 ...

-.

 TGba Editor: Please modify this section as follows:

+31.11 WUR Connectivity Timeout

-A WUR capable AP can indicate to a WUR non-AP STA the timeout after which it considers the STA to be lost via the Lost WUR Timeout field in the WUR Operation Element.
-This helps the AP to determine whether the client has moved outside the AP’s range or is in WUR Mode and non-responsive.
-The WUR non-AP STA should send a frame on the UL before the timeout to avoid being considered as lost by the WUR AP.
-The timeout starts when the WUR mode is accepted by the AP (31.6.1 WUR Mode Setup).
+A WUR capable AP can indicate to a WUR non-AP STA the timeout in units of 10 TUs after which the AP considers the connection to the WUR non-AP STA to be lost.
+The WUR Connecivity Timeout field in the WUR Operation Element is used to indicate this timeout.
+This helps the AP to determine whether the WUR non-AP STA has moved outside the AP’s range or is in WUR Mode and non-responsive.
+The timeout starts from the most recent successful frame exchange between the STA and the AP and is reset for every frame exchanged.

-The action to be taken after determining that the non-AP STA is lost is implementation specific and outside the scope of this standard.
+The action to be taken after determining that the connection to the WUR non-AP STA is lost is implementation specific and outside the scope of this standard.